Alternate Fighter: Expanded

 Sundering Strike

-Prerequisite: 13th level, Strength of 17
+Prerequisite: 13th-level, Strength of 17

 5th-Degree Exploits

 Exploits of the 5th-degree are techniques and skills that rival demigods and heroes of legend.
-These can only be learned by Fighters of 17th level and higher, and each 5th-degree Exploit you know can only be used once per long rest.
+These can only be learned by Fighters of 17th level and higher, and each 5th-degree Exploit you know can only be used once per short or long rest.

 Banishing Strike

-Prerequisites: 17th level, Strength of 19
+Prerequisites: 17th-level, Strength of 19

 Cataclysmic Slam

-Prerequisites: 17th level, Strength of 19
+Prerequisites: 17th-level, Strength of 19

 As an action on your turn, you can expend Exploit Dice (up

-The area becomes difficult terrain, and a creature can use its action to clear one 5-foot square of this difficult terrain.
+1 minute to clear one 5-foot square of this difficult terrain.

 Mythic Focus